kalxas/rasdaman/doc/main/04_ql-guide.rst

 Reducing the spatial domain of an array while leaving the cell values unchanged is called *trimming*.
 Array dimension remains unchanged.
+Attempting to extend or intersect the array's spatial domain will lead to an error; use the :ref:`extend function <sec-extend>` in this case.

 .. figure:: media/ql-guide/figure7.png